 This event is aimed at bringing together ECR researchers from academia and industry to promote the work and ideas of future thought leaders in the energy materials sector.
 It is our aim that we will foster connections and networks among the early careers members of this field and beyond.
 The event will feature invited speakers from leading academics and from some of the UK companies pioneering the work into developing exciting new energy technologies.
 There will be an accompanying online poster session and opportunities for ECRs to submit abstracts for oral presentations, with prizes available for the best of each.

 Contributions are invited from early stage researchers and PhD students working in the materials science field focused on energy materials to submit an abstract for an oral presentation.

-A concurrent twitter poster session will be held, starting on the 12th of July via our handle @SCI_Materials using the hashtag: #SCIMatPoster.
+A concurrent twitter poster session will be held, starting on 12 July 2021 via our handle @SCI_Materials using the hashtag: #SCIMatPoster.

 This event is for early career researchers in academia and industry working in the field of materials science for the energy sector.

 The full programme will be confirmed in due course.

 Lois Afua, Open University

 Chris Parlett, University of Manchester / Diamond Light Source